imhelle/yii-disqus-comments/README.md

 "imhelle/yii-disqus-comments": "dev-master"
 ```

-Also you can just clone project or extract the archive under protected/extensions of your Yii application.
+Also you can just clone project or extract the archive under protected/extensions directory in your Yii application.

 ## Configuration
-Extension need to be added in your application and console config as a component:
+Extension need to be added in your application and console configs as a component:
 ```php
 'components' => array(
         ...